 Answer: Seongpanak Trail + Gwaneumsa Trail

 The Seongpanak Trail is the best Hallasan hiking trail to go up for most hikers.
-It’s the longest Hallasan hiking trail at 9.7km, but it starts gradual and is a walk in the park (plus some stairs) for the majority of it.
-The steepest part of the Seongpanak trail is near the summit, where you just have to take flights and flights of wooden stairs.
-Easy peasy.
+It’s the longest Hallasan hiking trail at 9.7km, but it starts gradual and stays only slightly inclined (plus some stairs) for the majority of it.
+The steepest part of the Seongpanak trail is near the summit, where you just have to take many flights of wooden stairs.
+Overall, not too bad!

-For me to hike Hallasan up the Seongpanak Trail took 3 hours, and and down via the Gwaneumsa Trail took 2.5 hours.
-Expect this exact Hallasan hike to take about 6-8 hours, including time for resting at the summit.
+For me to hike Hallasan up the Seongpanak Trail took 3 hours, and down via the Gwaneumsa Trail took me 2.5 hours.
+Expect this exact Hallasan hike trail to take about 6-8 hours, including time for resting at the summit.

 Answer: Gwaneumsa Trail Up and Down

 If you don’t mind hiking Hallsan via the same trail up and down, then I recommend taking the Gwaneumsa Trail to do exactly that.
 The Gwaneumsa Trail is known as the most scenic out of the five options.
-Walking over lava-rock rivers and down into ravines will remind you at every step that you are hiking Hallasan, a UNESCO Heritage Site.
+Walking over lava-rock rivers and down into ravines will remind you at every step that you are hiking Hallasan, a UNESCO Natural Heritage Site.

-The only thing to note is the Gwaneumsa Trail is much more difficult than the Seongpanak Trail, and going up and down will take much more time.
+The only thing to note is the Gwaneumsa Trail is much more difficult to go up than the Seongpanak Trail, so going up and down will take much more time.
 Expect an 8-9 hour day of hiking Hallasan if you decide to take the Gwaneumsa Trail up and down.

 Note: If you’re staying South of Jeju Island, the popular Hallasan hiking trails are to the Donnaeko Trail and the Yeongsil Trail.
 You can combine these two in one Hallasan hike, by going up the Donnaeko Trail and down the Yeongsil Trail too.
 These two trails will just take hikers around the top crater of Mt.
 Hallasan, and not to the summit of it.

 Important Safety Things To Know Before Hiking Hallasan

-There is no place to stock up on water or food along the Hallasan hiking trails.
-When I visited in October, 2019, buildings were under construction along the Seongpanak Trail to provide this in the future.
-For now, bring everything with you from Jeju city before you start hiking Hallasan.
+When I visited Hallasan in October 2019, there was no place to stock up on water or food along the Hallasan hiking trails.
+A number of buildings were under construction along the Seongpanak Trail to provide more amenities in the future.
+For now though, bring everything with you from Jeju city before you start hiking Hallasan.

-Weather at Mt.
+The weather at Mt.
 Hallasan can change dramatically when at higher elevations.
 Be prepared for rain and cold even in the heart of summer.
-Bring sunscreen to protect from the UV rays near the Mt.
+Bring sunscreen to protect from the UV rays too, for the Mt.
 Hallasan summit when you’re out of the tree line.

 After a day of rain or when the clouds are thick on the mountain, many rocks are slippery.
 I recommend wearing hiking boots to help mitigate against falling or misstepping on the slippery lava rocks while hiking Hallasan.